-This subspecies was found only on the island of Guam but is extinct there today.
+This species was found only on the island of Guam but is extinct there today.
 Historically, the Guam kingfisher occurred island-wide in all habitats, except pure savannah and wetlands, favoring woodlands and limestone forest areas for feeding and nesting.
-Two other subspecies, Halcyon cinnamomina reichenbachii and Halcyon cinnamomina pelewensis, on Phone and Palau, respectively.
-They were declared extinct in the wild in 1986, and lived in diverse habitats, including limestone forests, coastal lowlands, coconut plantations and even large woody gardens.
+Two other similar species, Todiramphus reichenbachii and Todiramphus pelewensis are found on Pohnpei and Palau, respectively.
+Guam kingfishers were declared extinct in the wild in 1986, and lived in diverse habitats, including limestone forests, coastal lowlands, coconut plantations and even large woody gardens.

 Guam kingfishers nest in tree cavities, and both sexes participate in nest selection.
 This seems to play an important role in their pair bonding.
 The male and female dig out a hole in a decaying tree 3 to 8 meters above the ground.
 They may excavate several holes, but they only use one to lay a clutch of two smooth white eggs.
 The breeding season is concentrated between Dec. and July, with both parents caring for the nest and chicks.
 The incubation period is 21 to 23 days.
 Chicks are fed by regurgitation in early stages with small food items offered thereafter.
 Fledging is estimated to occur at 33 days.
 The birds have difficulty breeding in human care, as males and females are often incompatible or incapable of raising chicks.